rsdoiel/antenna/science_and_technology.md

 ---

-## French finance committee explores amendment to nationalize Atos assets
+## French govt finance panel mulls nationalizing Atos

 date: 2024-11-05, updated: 2024-11-05, from: The Register (UK I.T.
 News)

-<h4>Protecting IT projects for the French military and other bits of the public sector</h4> <p>France&#39;s Finance committee is looking at a legal amendment to a 2025 finance bill currently making its way through the country&#39;s parliament that would nationalize Atos with €70 million in the pot to explore the deal.…</p>
+<h4>Protecting IT projects for military and other bits of the public sector</h4> <p>A French government finance committee is looking at a legal amendment to a 2025 finance bill currently making its way through the country&#39;s parliament that would nationalize Atos with €70 million in the pot to explore the deal.…</p>

 <br>